SwimQuest Swim Lessons

 In group swim lessons, four to six children spend 45-minute sessions learning to float, kick, and practice basic stroke movements.
+Children are grouped by ages and evaluated individually during the first swim lesson.
 Ask us about private or semi-private lessons for even more-personalized coaching for children or adults.

 No experience necessary.
 Class will work on water adjustment.

 For children who can move independently with their face in water and float on their back comfortably with assistance.

 For children who can swim independently on their front with rhythmic breathing for 5 yards and can kick on back 10 feet.

 - Float for 30 seconds

 - Propel themselves on their back comfortably for 12.5 yards

 - Swim independently 12.5 yards on their front with rotary breathing

 You must prepay for lessons.
 If you need to cancel, give us at least 24 hours’ notice to avoid a $25 cancellation fee.